No items found.

 What is chronic pain and why does it persist?

-Whether you suffer from persistent shoulder pain, chronic back pain, knee pain that won't go away, or chronic neck pain, the principles you are about to discover apply to all forms of persistent pain.
+Whether you suffer from persistent back pain, shoulder pain, knee pain, or neck pain, the principles described here apply to all forms of persistent pain.

 How does the brain produce pain?

-According to the official definition of the International Association for the Study of Pain (IASP), pain is "an unpleasant sensory and emotional experience associated with, or resembling that associated with, actual or potential tissue damage."
+According to the International Association for the Study of Pain (IASP), pain is an unpleasant sensory and emotional experience.
+It may be associated with actual or potential tissue damage.

 Two key elements stand out from this definition: